If you want to get in early on Disney+; the new streaming service is now offering pre-order subscriptions. Here’s how to sign-up early.

-On November 12, 2019, families everywhere will have a brand-new streaming service, that could, quite possibly, replace most family oriented-streaming needs.
+On November 12, 2019, families everywhere will have a brand-new streaming service, one that could, quite possibly, replace most family oriented-streaming needs.
 We’re talking about Disney+; the epic home for the entire catalog of Disney animated films (previously known as “the vault”) as well as a ton of original programming including new Star Wars live-action TV shows and Marvel TV shows centered on super-popular actors and characters.

 But, how do you get a jump on signing up for Disney+?
 How much does it cost?

-At launch, Disney+ will be available on the following devices:
+Once it launches, Disney+ will be available on the following devices:

 - Apple iPhones, iPod Touches, iPads, and Apple TVs